- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is crucial to select file-sharing protocols that prioritize security, encryption, access control, and authentication to minimize the risk of data loss on ZyXel NAS542 devices.
 Regularly updating the NAS device's firmware, using strong passwords, and implementing additional security measures, such as firewalls or intrusion detection systems, can further enhance data protection.

-Although NAS NAS542 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS NAS542 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -